- Hosts, Pathogens, and Environment (immediately below)

-- Needle blights can produce inoculum and infect multiple times whenever temperature and moisture are favorable.
+- Needle blights can produce inoculum and secondary infections whenever temperature and moisture are favorable.
 A single infection can result in new infections throughout the growing season.
 There may even be multiple generations during the season, so that an infection in spring results in inoculum creating more infections, and those infections do the same, and so on, all during a single year.

 This name is obviously used because needles are often lost, or cast, prematurely.
 However, there are some known (for instance on larch) where the needles are kept longer than normal.

 Most genera of conifers serve as hosts to needle casts.

 Most needle casts are caused by a characteristic group of ascomycetes in the class Leotiomycetes, order Rhytismatales, family Rhytismataceae (same group as the pathogen of tarspot, above!).
 There are at least 40 pathogenic species in this family in the U.S. These include the genera Bifusella, Cyclaneusma, Davisomycella, Elytroderma, Hemiphacidium, Lirula, Lophodermella, Lophodermium, Meloderma, and Meria.